237Codes/237Codes/README.md

 - 📫 How to reach me **anjorinmanyake@gmail.com**

-- ⚡ Fun fact **I studied abroad in Italy and toured the Sistine Chapel on a fully funded scholarship**
+- ⚡ Fun fact **I studied abroad in Italy and toured the Sistine Chapel **

 <h3 align="left">Connect with me:</h3>
 <p align="left">